TUESDAY'S BIZ TIP:

 Back when he was doing press for MY BEST FRIEND’S WEDDING (1997), actor Rupert Everett said he had a Gay James Bond script he was finding financing for as a starring vehicle for himself.
 Not the actual James Bond, but a similar suave spy character... except this spy was Gay.
 Instead of those hot “Bond girls” there would be hot “Bond guys”, but everything else would be the same.
 There have been a bunch of real Gay spies in the past, why not a fictional one?
 So, that was over 20 years ago, and I’m sure you remember when that spy film came out and made a ton of money?
 Remember all of those action figures and toys and the cool scale model spy car with all of the gadgets and the comic books and Happy Meals and...
 You *don’t* remember?
 Why do you think that is?
 Well, even with an actual movie star (at the time) attached to the project, they couldn’t get it off the ground.
 Too expensive for its limited audience... even though it was a story in a popular genre.
 I love spy movies, and I would have bought a ticket... though it’s hard to imagine the Happy Meal.

-Since I’m writing this during Oscar season, let’s look back at another hunky mainstream male lead who starred in a Gay film... which won Best Adapted Screenplay...
+Since I wrote this during Oscar season a couple of years ago, let’s look back at another hunky mainstream male lead who starred in a Gay film... which won Best Adapted Screenplay...
 GODS AND MONSTERS (1998 - the year after MY BEST FRIEND’S WEDDING).
 Brendan Fraser and Ian McKellan starred in the story of James Whale making the movie FRANKENSTEIN.
 Screenplay was by Bill Condon who directed 2017's hit BEAUTY AND THE BEAST.
 GODS AND MONSTERS is surely the proof that this niche screenplays must be made on a budget thing is false, right?
 Well, that script had around six locations total, a very small cast, and cost only $3.5 million to make.
 Almost all of it takes place in a handful of rooms in Whales’ house.
 Sure, there were some World War 1 flashbacks - but they were shot in some field at night with a few actors as soldiers.
 Cheap!
 They could have made that script on an extreme low budget, but they added stars.
 By the way, that film was made by Regent Entertainment, which makes Gay themed movies and owns Here!
 TV - a Gay TV network that shows genre films with Gay lead characters.
 You’ve never heard of Here!
 TV or Logo TV or any of the other Gay TV networks?
 That’s probably because you aren’t part of their narrow-cast audience.
 But if you are?
 If you write Gay themed screenplays in a popular genre that can be made on a limited budget?
 That’s your market.
 There are markets for Niche Screenplays.

 A years after GODS AND MONSTERS came out, I saw an indie comedy called HIT AND RUNWAY about an odd couple of writers - one is an overly artistic Gay guy, the other is an ultra macho straight guy with a great Hollywood connection.
 They team up to write an action script about male models... and hijinks ensue.
 The film was targeted at the Gay audience, but had crossed over to the arthouse crowd.
 It was funny, and appealed to an action film guy like me because of the parodies of iconic action scenes.
 Because the film was made for a limited audience on a limited budget, it was mostly just the two guys in a room working on their script - and having problems working with each other.
 Even the big end - when we see clips from the finished film - had a limited cast and took place at affordable locations.
 It wasn’t a big huge car chase or a James Bond shoot out scene - it was a small fight on a fashion show runway.
 The script was written to match the budget constraints of the film's niche market... and due to the comedy action genre elements it crossed over into another niche audience - the indie and art house audience.
 That’s *two* niches!